 Not all of it’s gone, though.
 Later on BBC1 on 8th June 1967, exactly one week after the release of Sergeant Pepper’s Lonely Hearts Club Band, Three Swings On A Pendulum saw art critic Robert Hughes, exiled South African writer Lewis Nkosi and journalist Oliver Todd scouring the capital asking “Has contemporary London something new and unique to offer?
 Is there any truth behind the swinging fable created by goggle-eyed foreign observers?”, chatting to boutique owners, ordinary commuters and Juliet Harmer from Adam Adamant Lives! along the way.
 Amazingly, this doesn’t just still exist, but is available on iPlayer.
 Gear!

-You can find an extended version of A Story Of A London Family Adapting To Life In A Country Town, with more on the obscure sixties shows and indeed on that scratch on my 7″ of Fancy Dance, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find an extended version of A Story Of A London Family Adapting To Life In A Country Town, with more on the obscure sixties shows mentioned in it and indeed on that scratch on my 7″ of Fancy Dance, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 © Tim Worthington.